VeCnAvEc/VeCnAvEc/README.md

 1. [Life Style](https://www.life-style.uz/).
 2. [Second World](https://secondworld.life/) <img height="20" src=".\icons\secondworld.png">
 3. [Payment System Platform](https://psp.uz/ru/) <img height="20" src=".\icons\psp.uz.png">
+4. [HashC] Unfortunately, there is currently no official website

+**My experience at HashC**

+At HashC, I worked as a blockchain developer from February 2024 to March 2025.
+I was mainly responsible for the core development of our mining pool and additional tools for it.

+Here are my key contributions:

+1. Developed a mining proxy pool based on the Stratum protocol.
+   - Aggregated network traffic from miners into a single connection and redirected shares to the main pool.
+   - Implemented for the BTC network.

+2. Worked on a solo mining pool (unfinished).
+   - Aimed to build a fully functional pool with task generation, coinbase_tx creation, block mining, and reward distribution.

+3. Integrated Redis into pool projects.
+   - Used for communication between backend and frontend.
+   - Planned migration to RabbitMQ or Kafka, but it was not completed.

 Positions held in these companies: